this-is-angular/angular-guides/testing/types-of-software-testing.md

 # Types of software testing
-Maybe a guide/section specifically about types of Angular tests?

 Some types of testing are not relevant to Angular projects, but maybe there are parallels to be drawn.